mabrobotics/MD80-x-CANdle-Documentation/md_x_candle_ecosystem_overview/Config.md

 ## [output encoder] section
 For more information please refer to [output encoder](output_encoder) section.

-- `output encoder` - valid types: AS5047_CENTER, AS5047_OFFAXIS, MB053SFA17BENT00
+- `output encoder` - valid types: AS5047_CENTER, AS5047_OFFAXIS, MB053SFA17BENT00, CM_OFFAXIS
-- `output encoder mode` - valid modes: STARTUP, MOTION, REPORT
+- `output encoder mode` - valid modes: STARTUP, MOTION, REPORT, CALIBRATED_REPORT

 ## [position PID] section
 Position PID default gains (used at every startup, then can be modified using the C++/Python script, or register access)